Drumroll Please…Baby Sage Has Arrived!

 At 10:25 a.m., game on.
 The head was already peeking and though I could feel absolutely nothing from the belly button down, I held my parapalegic-legs and did an upright version of ab crunches to the delight of my doctor.
 Three ‘pushes’ and out popped Sage.
 It was 10:33 a.m.

 Sage isn’t sleeping through the night but she’s making a valiant attempt.
 She’ll wake at 2 a.m., 4:30 a.m. and then 10 a.m.
 I can handle the hours (look, I’m writing this blog at 2) but Ryan is a mess and can be quite irritating when he’s woken like this.
-He’s here on paternity leave and will go back to Salt Lake and work next week.
 His mom has been here all week as well but she leaves Monday.
 She came to help out but I don’t need it- not yet.
-So this was more a time for Grandma to bond.
+So this was more a time for them to bond.
 My mom will be here Thursday.

 Well, I’ve babbled enough and need to try to sleep before the baby wakes and needs a boob.
 I’ve posted photos at http://pg.photos.yahoo.com/ph/pcskigal/album?.dir=/e9dere2&.src=ph&.tok=phO3WXFB4LlCA7Fa if you care to surf over to yahoo!